jcsuda/recruiter-project-platform/RESTRUCTURE-COMPLETE.md

 ## 🎯 Success!

-Your recruiting platform now has:
+Your HireLab platform now has:
 - ✅ Beautiful landing page
 - ✅ Unified dashboard with all features
 - ✅ Boolean search builder